seshagiriprabhu/community-serverapp/README.md

-# ACL as a webservice
+# Server App of Community App

 This project implements server side implementation of Community App into the [django rest framework tutorial](https://github.com/tomchristie/rest-framework-tutorial).